jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## The file `settings.json` doesn't have default values of settings

 Enter a configuration id you want to configurate, e.g. `"latex-workshop.latex.recipes"`, then trigger auto-completion of VS Code.
 Related issues, [#127819](https://github.com/microsoft/vscode/issues/127819), [#134908](https://github.com/microsoft/vscode/issues/134908).

+## Why don't you integrate the recipe system with the VS Code task feature?

+The VS Code task feature doesn't fit our needs.